Wondering which waterproof smartwatch is the best? Read which watches we rate — and why.

 There’s a million and one waterproof smartwatches on the market these days, and this list is by no means inclusive of every single good one.
 This list is designed to give you an overview of a few very trustworthy, high quality waterproof smartwatches for kiteboarding, windsurfing, sailing, suping and other outdoor activities; and to show you an idea of what you need to consider when choosing the right smartwatch for your own needs.

-The 5 waterproof smartwatches we’ve listed above are all awesome in their own way, but if we had to pick an overall winner it’d be the Garmin Fenix 6 Pro because of its amazingly long battery life, durability, powerful water resistance, and overall great functionality.
+The 7 waterproof smartwatches we’ve listed above are all awesome in their own way, but if we had to pick an overall winner, well, we’d actually pick 2… The Garmin Fenix 6 Pro for Android users, because of its amazingly long battery life, durability, powerful water resistance, and overall great functionality.
+For Iphone users though, we’d highly recommend the Apple Watch Series 6 thanks to its peace of mind Cellular option, great movement detection, efficient touch screen, and a super sleek design making it wearable at the office or anywhere really.